ducciorocchini/point_in_polygon/Ray_Casting.md

 - The point will be **green** if inside, **red** if outside.
 - The title and subtitle show the result visually and textually.

-Let me know if you want to test with multiple points or animate it!